strongloop-archive/strong-gateway-demo/README.md

 ####Part 2 (`notes-app-gateway`)

-[`notes-app-gateway`](notes-app-gateway) is comprehensive tutorial consisting of six major steps:
+[`notes-app-gateway`](notes-app-gateway) is a seven-step tutorial meant to demonstrate various features of the StrongLoop API Gateway.

-- Step 1 - How to proxy requests through the API gateway without authentication
-- Step 2 - How to enable security on the API gateway
-- Step 3 - How to enable the OAuth 2.0 Authorization Code flow on the web server
-- Step 4 - How to use StrongLoop API Gateway policies
-- Step 5 - How to use MongoDB for the API gateway's data source
-- Step 6 - How to use MySQL for the API gateway's data source

 In each step, we incrementally improve on the app from part 1 of the tutorial.
-Various major topics are covered as we work through the transformation of `notes-app-plain` to `notes-app-gateway`.
+A variety of major topics are covered as we work through the transformation of `notes-app-plain` to `notes-app-gateway`.
 Upon completion, the app from part 1 of the tutorial will fetch notes via the API gateway instead of directly from the API server:

 ```
 (Browser)    (StrongLoop API Gateway)         (Web Server)            (API Server)
 +-------+        +---------------+             +--------+             +----------+
 | User  |----/-->| Authorization |-/api/notes->| Client |-/api/notes->| Resource |
 | Agent |<-notes-| Server        |<---notes----|        |<---notes----| Server   |